-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will increase instructional emphasis on organization, usability, and navigation.
+In AC 2020-2021, the target was met.
+Based on analysis of AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+Instructors for this course will be required to have expertise in this area and continue to increase instructional emphasis on organization, usability, and navigation.